Trepan-Debuggers/python2-trepan/docs/commands/data/display.rst

 case or not.

 With no argument, evaluate and display all currently requested auto-display expressions.
-Use `undisplay` to cancel display requests previously made.
+Use :ref:`undisplay <undisplay>` to cancel display requests previously made.